koskrit/canvas-design-editor/README.md

 3. Run a local server or use a tool like Live Server to view the app in the browser

 ## Technologies Used
+- Redwood.js
+- React.js
-- HTML5
+- Jest
-- CSS3
+- GraphQL
-- JavaScript
+- StoryBook
 - Fabric.js

 ## Contributing